-There’s no doubt Vietnam is an exciting country to discover, yet there is so much to learn for a small country lying at the edge of the Indochina Peninsular which has a history of more than 4000 years with so much exchanges with neighboring countries and overseas nations.
+There’s no doubt Vietnam is an exciting country to discover, yet there is so much to learn for a small country lying at the edge of the Indochina Peninsular which has a history of more than 4000 years with so many exchanges with neighboring countries and overseas nations.

 For your visit to Vietnam, the dos and don’ts are basically as below:

 - Get yourself prepared with some native language phrases like “Xin chao!” for “Hello!” or “Cam on” for “Thank you”.
-When it comes to greetings there are no differences to the way western people greet each others.
+When it comes to greetings there are no differences to the way western people greet each other.
 And with the “Cam on”, saying in Vietnamese will help you show how much you respect them and how grateful you feel.

 - You should dress properly when entering sacred places such as temples, pagodas, church or any spiritual places, or into a private home, as Vietnamese dress conservatively.
 It is best not to show off to much skin, or you will draw only stares from the locals.
 You should cover your breast, legs and arms.

 - Your taxi meters indicate “Thousand Vietnam Dongs”, not US Dollars.
-For example when it says 36, it means VND 36,000, not USD36.
+For example, when it says 36, it means VND 36,000, not USD36.

-- Always take off your shoes at the front door before entering a house if you get invitation to a local’s home.
+- Always take off your shoes at the front door before entering a house if you get an invitation to a local’s home.

 - Keep your cash, credit cards, airline tickets and other valuables in a safe place.
-Most 4-star hotels have in-room safes, otherwise ask the reception to keep your valuable things in their deposit facility.
+Most 4-star hotels have in-room safes, otherwise, ask the reception to keep your valuable things in their deposit facility.

 - Shop until you drop!
-Vietnam is a fun shopping heaven in every ways.
+Vietnam is a fun shopping heaven in every way.
 You will regret later if you don’t do shopping here as this is the only investment which allows the buyers to benefit.
 True story!

 - Do some bargaining on the street.
 While supermarkets give a fixed price, shops on the roadside always mark up a room for bargaining.
-It is fun to make a negotiation and you buy something cheaper than the first number.
+It is fun to make negotiation and you buy something cheaper than the first number.
 However, avoid bargaining in the early morning, or when you know you are their first customer of the day!